jeffcarp/talks/talk-notes.md

 ## Talk Notes

-- This is an abbreviated version of the notes for the actual talk.
+> This is an abbreviated version of the notes for the actual talk.

-- A version with full text explanations is up on GitHub: jeffcarp/angularjs-talk
+- Hi everyone
-- Thank you to the meetup organizers for putting this meetup together
+- First and foremost, thank you to the meetup organizers for putting this meetup together
 - TJ, Silviu, Vera, Kasey, Ben

 ### Logistics